myekul/combined-leaderboard/README.md

 - Legacy IL boss HP is inaccurate
 - Map color logic is weird
 - Some YouTube channel links are broken (SRC fault)
+- Date sort is off by 1 day